ganeti/ganeti/man/gnt-instance.rst

 *t* to specify the exact the units used; these suffixes map to mebibytes, gibibytes and tebibytes.
 Each disk can also take these parameters (all optional):

+spindles
+  How many spindles (physical disks on the node) the disk should span.

 mode
   The access mode.
 Either ``ro`` (read-only) or the default ``rw``